LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

 \subsubsection{\textbf{Facilitating Developers' Learning}}

 \begin{itemize} \item \textbf{Personalizing Education and Skill Enhancement:} Learning new technologies, software, and information from LLMs emerged as a prominent theme, appearing in fourteen interviews.
 A key benefit of LLMs is their ability to offer personalized and interactive learning.
-Whether LLMs introduced unfamiliar libraries to a programmer or assisted developers in learning specific languages for job interviews, they proved to be an invaluable resource.
 For example, P7 highlighted the constant need to learn new things in the industry: ``\textit{We still need to read a lot of things like documentations or ...some new technologies.
 So ChatGPT is a good resource...to learn something I never heard before.
-So, for example, if there is a question [and] I'm not sure which tool I should use, I could probably just ask the open question from ChatGPT.}''
+So, for example, if there is a question [and] I'm not sure which tool I should use, I could probably just ask the open question from ChatGPT.}'' \item \textbf{Explaining Code:} LLMs' abilities to provide explanations and examples were noted in 11 interviews.
+P13 shared how ChatGPT was more useful than other tools due to its ability to explain code more efficiently: ``\textit{[My] first step tends to be to go to ChatGPT, give it the snippet of my code, [...] and then ask it those specific questions because I think it puts you quite ahead in understanding and making progress with things.}''